lverwimp/state_gradients/README.md

 !!!
 Notice that you will need enough disk space, the gradient matrices can easily take up GB's.

+## Training a language model with pre-trained embeddings

+You can pre-train word embedding with word2vec and use those embeddings as input to your language model, instead of training the embedding weights jointly with the language model.

+Follow these steps:

+* Train word2vec embeddings with the [standard toolkit](https://code.google.com/archive/p/word2vec/) and save them in text format.
+* Make sure that you have a list of words for which you want to keep the embeddings.
+It is possible that you train the word2vec embeddings on a much larger dataset with a much larger vocabulary, so you only want to keep the words that are in the LM vocabulary.
+* Convert the output of the word2vec script to a format that we will use in our TF scripts: aux_scripts/convert_word2vec2tf.py <output_word2vec> <word_list> <new_emb_dir>
+* Next, you can train a LM by adding the following to your .config file: pretrained_embeddings <new_emb_dir>

 ## Postprocessing

 You can compress the gradient matrices with the following command: